hacker-4-good/QtPlot/README.md

 # QtPlot
-Creating a QtPlot Visualization software
+Creating a QtPlot Visualization software (Free for everyone)